tvheadend/tvheadend/docs/markdown/configure_tvheadend.md

 ####5.1.
 Forcing a Scan

-  You may force a scan by going to:

   **Tvheadend web interface: _Configuration -> DVB Inputs -> Networks_**

   Highlight the network(s) you would like to force scan and then press